April 12, 2017

 While on its surface, the concept of “interest” appears to be a simple matter of calculating a percentage of what someone owes, the legal development of interest in New York law shows far greater complexity beneath the surface and far greater importance in understanding the amount of money that can be charged and collected.

-*The authors would like to thank Hofstra Law student and Adam Leitman Bailey Spring extern and 2017 summer associate, Carly Clinton, for her research and assistance with the preparation of this article.
+*The authors would like to thank Hofstra Law student, Carly Clinton, for her research and assistance with the preparation of this article.

 - As to Judaism, interest is forbidden at Deuteronomy 23:19.
 Some Christians interpret a similar rule based on Matthew 5:42 combined with the provision from Deuteronomy and other similar provisions.
 Islam has similar prohibitions in the Quran at 3:130.
 However, all of these religious provisions have interpreters who say that only usury is prohibited.